 There are lawyers that will push you into a long drawn out and expensive process.
 This is something that you need to make sure you ask about at the beginning.
 A good initial question is how many of that lawyer’s cases go to trial.

 Find out what the firm’s philosophy is.
-Ask the attorney in your first meeting what they believe is the best approach to the process of getting divorced.
+Ask the attorney in your first meeting what they believe is the best approach to your divorce options.
 Let them answer that question without you telling them you would prefer not to go to trial.
-Usually when you sit down with a Seattle family law attorney you can figure out pretty quickly if they want to drag this out.
+Usually, when you sit down with a Seattle family attorney, you can figure out pretty quickly if they want to drag this out.
 Of course, if your case needs to go to trial, our Seattle family lawyers are here to help.